 be an automatic out.
 This WILL be enforced.

-in 2016, teams must meet at the registration area inside the hockey rink 20 minutes prior to their first game for a rules
+in 2016, teams must meet in a designated area, 20 minutes prior to their first game, for a rules meeting.

 *Games are 6 innings.